Wood Information

 Back and Sides

 The back and sides of the guitar are important tonally and can really compliment the sound that is created through the top.
+It is always nice to have something visually appealing like figured wood but the truth is quartersawn tonewoods make a better sounding guitars.

 Mahogany: Mahogany is great for the backs and sides of a guitar as it has a great mid range character.
 It can enhance the mid range tones and add thickness to the sound.